luca-lc/HomeHub/README.md

 #### _SQLHub_

 SQLHub is a relational database management system based on `mariadb` engine.
-SQLHub is used by all others services communicating through underlying network provided by the docker engine, in this way all communications stay into the system and aren't visible from outside. <br/>
+SQLHub is used by all others services communicating through underlying network provided by the docker engine, in this way all communications stay into the system and are not visible from outside. <br/>
 At image building time, the system uses the root password and the new user credential saved in the `.env` file.
-This file has to be created before to run the building process using this syntax:
+This file has to be created before to runs the building process using this syntax:
 ```
 ROOT_PSWD=<root password>
 USR=<new username>